The Dismantling

-The Dismantling (Le Démantèlement), also released in the United States under the title The Auction, is a 2013 Canadian drama film written and directed by Sébastien Pilote.
-It was screened in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.
+The Dismantling (Le Démantèlement), also released in the United States as The Auction, is a 2013 Canadian drama film written and directed by Sébastien Pilote and starring Gabriel Arcand.
+The film follows a sheep farmer who decides to sell his farm to help one of his daughters.
+It premiered at Cannes Critics' Week, where it won the SACD Prize, and later received Canadian Screen Award nominations for Best Film, Direction and Lead Actor.